Looking for emergency accommodation? Call the Homeless Hotline on 1800 474 753

 The Impact Fund is made possible through BHC’s ‘profit for purpose’ real estate agency, Elevate Residential, which passes on 100% of profits from revenue generated through property sales commissions and property management fees on to BHC and was recognised as a finalist at the 2024 REIQ Awards for Excellence in the Contribution to the Community category.

-BHC’s CEO Rebecca Oelkers and Chris Meadmore and Paige Browning from Elevate Residential.
+Elevate Residential’s charitable partner, BHC, have just developed a new affordable and social housing project in Chermside.
+REIQ’s Antonia Mercorella, BHC’s CEO Rebecca Oelkers and Chris Meadmore and Paige Browning from Elevate.
 Photo by Sarah Keayes/The Photo Pitch

 Elevate Residential Principal Licensee Chris Meadmore said the agency was on track to reach a significant milestone in 2025, delivering $1 million to support low-income households across Brisbane.